-Ever wondered, why your Mac starts running slow after few months or years?
+Ever wondered, why your Mac starts running slow after a few months or years?
 There are a number of reasons behind it; out of them, one of the reasons is that apps automatically start when you restart or turn ON your Mac.
-These apps mostly mention about this when you install them, but most of us just ignore it.
+These apps mostly mention this when you install them, but most of us just ignore it.

 They slow down the startup process and above all, they keep eating up processing power without any productive output.
 There’s a simple way you can restrict these apps from opening at startup.
 We have mentioned detailed guide below to demonstrate the process, have a look.